mjEdit organizes work in a multi-tab system. Each tab is specialized for a specific workspace and works seamlessly with the others.

 json_data |

-Example 1 — Beginner: pickup date for a new passport
+Example 1 — Beginners: Pick-up date for a new passport

-A government qFORM captures the application date and automatically derives the earliest pickup date (classic: application date + 30 days).
+An authority qFORM records the day of the application and automatically calculates the earliest collection date (classic: application date + 30 days).

 {